Kitt-AI/snowboy/README.md

 * **resources/alexa/alexa-avs-sample-app/alexa.umdl**: Universal model for the hotword "Alexa" optimized for [Alexa AVS sample app](https://github.com/alexa/alexa-avs-sample-app).
 Set SetSensitivity to 0.6, and set ApplyFrontend to true.
 This is so far the best "Alexa" model we released publicly, when ApplyFrontend is set to true.
 * **resources/models/snowboy.umdl**: Universal model for the hotword "Snowboy".
 Set SetSensitivity to 0.5 and ApplyFrontend to false.
 * **resources/models/jarvis.umdl**: Universal model for the hotword "Jarvis" (https://snowboy.kitt.ai/hotword/29).
-It has two different models for the hotword Jarvis, so you have to use two sensitivites.
-Set sensitivities to "0.8,0.80" and ApplyFrontend to true.
+It has two different models for the hotword Jarvis, so you have to use two sensitivites and two hotwords.
+Set sensitivities to "0.8,0.80", hotwords to "['jarvis1','jarvis2']" and ApplyFrontend to true.
 * **resources/models/smart_mirror.umdl**: Universal model for the hotword "Smart Mirror" (https://snowboy.kitt.ai/hotword/47).
 Set sensitivity to Sensitivity to 0.5, and ApplyFrontend to false.

 ## Precompiled node module